Internet and Online Safety

 Website: https://nationalonlinesafety.com

-February 2022 we held our Online Safety Day assembly lead by Class 3 with involvement from each class and they reflected the changing platform of online use in children from keeping passwords safe, to online avatars and social media influencers and reputations.
+Each February we hold our Online Safety Day assembly lead by Class 3 with involvement from each class and they reflected the changing platform of online use in children from keeping passwords safe, to online avatars and social media influencers and reputations.
 This was followed by a workshop for parents where we shared the platform and created a list of the future needs of parents to meet.

 Further information for parents: